Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission

 - Outershell – This is a waterproof layer typically made from a petroleum plastic or plastic-treated material.

 The first thing you’ll notice about diapers is their stark-white color.
 Many manufacturers use chlorinated bleach because diapers would be clear, for the most part, if they didn’t.
-No one wants to see a clear diaper or what will end up inside of them.
+No one wants to see a clear type of diaper or what will end up inside of them.
 Chlorine releases dioxins which are highly carcinogenic chemicals that can cause skin reactions and impair the immune system.

 Another chemical you’ll find in diapers is sodium polyacrylate.
 It’s the absorbent chemical compound used as a filler that can be found in SAP.
 It’s made from the cellulose of trees mixed with the crystals of polyacrylate.
 Manufacturers determined to produce eco-friendly diapers use less SAP than other brands, sometimes mixing it with wood pulp and similar elements to reduce the environmental impact of their products.